Codecademy/docs/content/general/concepts/static-site-generators/static-site-generators.md

 ---
 Title: 'Static Site Generators'
-Description: 'A static site generator (SSG) is a tool used to render web pages on a server at build time, prior to when a client makes a request.'
+Description: 'A static site generator (SSG) is a tool used to render webpages on a server at build time, prior to when a client makes a request.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'